Query Processing on Tensor Computation Runtimes: Tensor Query Processor ( )

 \subsubsection{Canonicalization and Optimization Layer}

 This layer implements IR graph transformations similarly to a classical rule-based optimizer.
-For each rule, the IR graph is traversed in topological order, evaluating its \emph{pattern matching condition} at each operator.
-When a rule condition is satisfied, it returns an updated version of the IR graph with the rule's \emph{action} applied.

-\system currently implements 7 rules.
-The set of rules is applied to the IR graph in two stages.
-In the first stage, \emph{canonicalization}, the rules are used to eliminate any of the front-end-system idiosyncrasies that are present in the IR graph.
+Rules are applied to the IR graph in two stages.
+In the first stage, \emph{canonicalization}, the rules are used to eliminate any of the frontend-system idiosyncrasies in the IR graph.
 For example, Apache Spark returns a projection operator with no inputs for {\sc count *} statements.
 In the second stage, \emph{optimization}, rules rewrite the IR graph for obtaining better performance.
-Examples of rewrite rules at this stage include pushing projection operators into filters or merging adjacent aggregate and projection operators.
-While we did not explore in depth the optimization space enabled by \system's design, we show that hand-optimized tensor programs are more efficient than the one currently generated by \system in Section~\ref{sec:ex-manual}.
-We are investigating optimizations to add in this layer to fill this gap.
+While we did not explore in depth the optimization space enabled by \system's design, we show that hand-optimized tensor programs are more efficient than the one currently generated by \system in \cref{sec:ex-manual}.